Undergraduate Course: Informatics 1 - Cognitive Science (INFR08020)

 The course covers language, vision and attention, memory, motor control and action, and reasoning and generalization.
 All topics will be presented from a computational point of view, and this perspective

-will be reinforced by lab sessions in which students use implementations of cognitive models.
+will be reinforced by lab sessions in which students implement simple cognitive models.
 The course will also provide a basic grounding in the methods of Cognitive Science, focusing on

 computational modelling and experimental design.